oliveirasuelem/project/README.md

 ﻿# All Nails Salon Website

 # Overview
-All Nails Studio is a web application designed for a nail salon.
-It allows customers to browse services and products, make bookings, contact the business for support, and manage their profiles.
-We have enhanced the web application by adding an Admin Portal: Admin users can manage products, users, and view cases from Salesforce.
+All Nails Studio is a web application specifically designed for a nail salon, offering an easy and engaging experience for customers.
+Users can browse various services and products, book appointments, contact the salon for support, create a profile and manage their password.

+This version is an enhanced version of the website which we've added an Admin Portal.
+This allows admin users to see products from the database, edit product information, create new products and delete products.
+The same CRUD is available for users contacts created in the portal.
+We have also added an integration with Salesforce for Chat funcionality in the Home page, and in the Admin Portal we have a dedicated page retrieving Cases created in Salesforce by the customers.

 # Features
 - User Authentication and Authorization
 - Product Management (CRUD)
 - User Management (CRUD)
 - Booking System
-- Salesforce Integration
+- Salesforce Integration with Cases and Embedded Chat funcionality
 - Password Reset Functionality
 - User Sessions and Cookies
 - CORS enabled for frontend integration